 - 1. End of first semester any student with an average below 75 will be listed as a possible failure in the core subject.
 This list should be given to the administration. - 2.
 Student data will be disaggregated for strengths and weaknesses.
-Rtl will be developed. - Parent conferences must be held to inform parents of student weaknesses in core subjects. - 4.
+Rtl will be developed. - 3.
+Parent conferences must be held to inform parents of student weaknesses in core subjects. - 4.
 After each 3 week progress report in the spring semester, communication with parents will continue on student progress.
-Retention decisions should not be a surprise to anyone. - 5.
-You must build a case to present to the parent or guardian. - 6.
-Students 9 weeks and progress notices should reflect your decision to retain. - 7.
-Documentation is very important.
+Retention decisions should not be a surprise to anyone.